FX clampdown boosts Pakistani rupee 6.1% to become September's top currency

 "The rupee has indeed performed well but this data does not reflect the sharp depreciation preceding this performance.
 Pakistan's currency has been one of the worst-performing in recent years," said Fahad Rauf, Head of Research at Ismail Iqbal Securities.

-A market-determined exchange rate is a key condition for Pakistan receiving a $3 billion bailout loan from the International Monetary Fund (IMF) that was agreed in July to help avert a sovereign default.
+A market-determined exchange rate is a key condition for Pakistan receiving a US$3 billion bailout loan from the International Monetary Fund (IMF) that was agreed in July to help avert a sovereign default.

 Rauf added that the recent performance of the rupee is more of a recovery than an actual out-performance.
 He said the reserves situation is still far from comfortable.

-On Thursday, Pakistan's reserves clocked in at $7.637 billion, enough for less than two months' worth of imports.
+On Thursday, Pakistan's reserves clocked in at US$7.637 billion, enough for less than two months' worth of imports.

 The report added that inflation is anticipated to remain high in the coming month, hovering around 29-31 per cent due to an upward adjustment in energy tariffs and a major increase in fuel prices.